 - Family: $7,700, up from $7,400 in 2022

 - HSA catch-up contributions (age 55+) are still limited to $1,000

 - FSA limits increased to $3,050, up from $2,850 in 2022

 - Cafeteria plans allow a carryover of $610, up from $570 in 2022

 Q: Did any states change their minimum wage?

 A: A: Yes, at least 25 states have changed the minimum wage for 2023.
 Most changes have an effective date of January 1, 2023, but some don’t kick in till the second half of the year.
 To help business track these and future rises, Paycor provides a comparison chart with complete 2023 state minimum wage rates.
 Remember, businesses must always select the highest of the federal, state, and local minimum wages applying to your jurisdiction.

 Q: What trends are you seeing in state withholding?

 A: There have been normal changes to withholding tables based on inflation or annual changes to standard deduction or allowance amounts.
-Unlike 2020 with the release of the new IRS form W-4, there have been no major changes to state calculations.

-Q: What do we need to know about the states that have enacted Paid Family and Medical Leave with a payroll tax component?
+Q: What do we need to know about the states that have enacted Paid Family and Medical Leave (PFML) with a payroll tax component?